What is a Cambridge University CELTA certificate?

 Where is the best place to do a CELTA?

 There are CELTA courses being run in many of the cities around the world, and you may be surprised at some of the locations – English teachers love to travel!
 While for practical reasons you may simply complete the nearest course to your current home, do consider whether you can combine this learning experience with a truly authentic and immersive experience abroad.

 How do I get started?

 While formal application packs are available through the Cambridge CELTA website, please note that most CELTA courses now require that the applicant passes an interview process also.
 The CELTA is rigorous, and trainers don’t wish to take on trainees that are likely to become over-burdened and fail.
-With this in mind, continue reading on to Lesson 2 of this short course to learn the top ten tips for acing these interviews and getting accepted onto the course.
+With this in mind, continue reading on to Chapter 2 of this short reader to learn the top ten tips for acing these interviews and getting accepted onto the course.

 Once you’ve completed all three chapters in this short reader about Cambridge University CELTA qualifications, you might then wish to download our Chapter Worksheets to check your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.